Jennifer Jones Markiewicz

 Position: Executive DirectorJennifer has volunteered and worked in the field of victim services since 2004.
 She began as a volunteer sexual assault victim advocate on the Colorado State University Victim Assistance Team and domestic violence victim advocate intern at Crossroads Safehouse in Fort Collins.
 She has been professionally employed as a program and development director in domestic violence and sexual assault agencies since 2005.
 Jennifer joined SAVA as Director of Development in August 2011 and became Executive Director of SAVA in August 2012.
 She holds a Bachelor of Social Work and Master of Business Administration from Colorado State University.
 Jennifer is a fan of the Detroit Lions, the Colorado Rockies, and will cheer for any other team that is the least likely to win.
 She enjoys fishing with her son, mountain biking with her partner, and road trips to New Mexico.

-Position: Director of Client ServicesChelsea grew up in Fort Collins and has made this her home with her family.
+Position: Director of Client ServicesChelsea grew up here in Fort Collins and has made this her home with her family.
 She graduated from the University of Northern Colorado with a BA in Psychology and from Colorado State University with a Master’s Degree in Social Work.
-Chelsea is a Licensed Clinical Social Worker, an EMDR Level II Practitioner, and is trained in play therapy.
-She has been working and volunteering in the human service field for over 20 years.
-She first came to SAVA during graduate school in 2002, developed and implemented the therapy program in 2004, and has appreciated seeing SAVA’s growth since then.
-She fell in love with this work and has been committed to increasing available services to this community.
-Chelsea enjoys spending time with her family and friends, playing with her pets, sports, reading, and being outside to watch beautiful sunrises.
+Chelsea is a Licensed Clinical Social Worker, is an EMDR Level II Practitioner, and is trained in play therapy.
+She has been working and volunteering in the human service field for over 25 years.
+She first came to SAVA during graduate school in 2002, developed and implemented the Therapy Program in 2004, and has been astounded at SAVA’s growth since then.
+Chelsea enjoys spending time with her family and friends, playing with her pets, watching football and soccer, reading, and being outside to watch beautiful sunrises.